 PerfectlyIdiomatic I found it very hard to care about stopping Willow in 'Villains'.
 She wants to kill an unrepentant murderer and rapist?
 OK.
 Let her.
 And then Buffy says how the human world has laws for dealing with this, except Warren's shown himself far beyond the human world, building jet packs and such and escaping detection for an awfully long time.
 Just let Willow flay the sod.

 RAZ: The second Spike became romantically obsessed with Buffy at the end of "Out of My Mind."
-As a result he then spent the rest of season 5 stalking her and stealing her clothes and photos to smell/molest/likely do other disgusting things with them was excruciatingly painful with so many doses of squick that I actually started visibly wincing whenever he started to pop up.
+As a result he then spent the rest of season 5 stalking her and stealing her clothes and photos to smell/molest/likely do other disgusting things with them which was excruciatingly painful with so many doses of squick that I actually started visibly wincing whenever he started to pop up.
 The fact that, "The Body" aside, he was shoehorned into every episode just to force in more of these terrible moments quickly helped transform the fifth season into one giant moment of suck for me, which wasn't helped much thanks to a plethora of ridiculous storylines that season incorporated like alien demons from outer space and Riley's character exit that turned him into the equivalent of a junkie with the whole vampire-bite obsession (see?
 The series did bad "supernatural related-thing = drug addition" storylines even before season 6!).
 My enjoyment of the series would never really be the same as it was prior to when this turn came about.

 abomb30: The episode "Pangs."
 All of that horseshit with the Indian spirit.
 Willow spends the entire episode ranting about how the spirit is justified because of horribly they were treated by the settlers.
 Because obviously in reality the Natives were completely innocent and the settlers were an entirely guilty party.
 And because the (cartoonishly evil) actions of some people hundreds of years ago justifies murder.
 Joss fails history forever.
 And ever.
 And ever.
 The whole episode was bullshit.